 This programme takes place across Northern Ireland.
 For more information, email Ciara Mulgrew, Programme Executive, or call (028) 9046 0606.

 Inspire the future workforce with a Workplace Visit

-We know lots of organisations love the idea of Time to Code but cannot commit to the ongoing weekly volunteering.
-As an alternative, why not help inspire the future workforce by hosting a workplace visit?
+We know lots of organisations love the idea of Time to Read but cannot commit to the ongoing weekly volunteering.
+As an alternative, why not help inspire the future workforce by hosting a workplace visit.
 We’re looking for companies who can host a visit for primary school pupils.
 Give them a tour of your workplace or introduce them to staff from a variety of departments.
 Visits can take place at any time throughout the academic year and we can provide supporting PR.
-If you have any queries, please email Ciara Mulgrew
+If this is not possible, why not help us develop a library of online resources that will help pupils understand the many job roles and workplaces around Northern Ireland.
+This could be through storyboards outlining staff careers, a short video of different staff members explaining their role/career path or a virtual tour.
+If you have any queries, please email Ciara Mulgrew or call 07467 147805.

 Register your interest